 Other companies in our industry primarily report on the greenhouse gas emissions associated with their facilities as a gauge of their environmental impact.
 But switching off lights and recycling office waste aren’t enough.
 The products we make represent the biggest impact on our environment.
 That’s why Apple focuses on product design and innovation.
 Even so, Apple has taken significant steps to lessen greenhouse gas emissions produced by our facilities worldwide.

-We are working toward the goal of net zero — using 100 percent clean, renewable energy at all our facilities and data centers.
+We are working toward the goal of net zero — using 100 per cent clean, renewable energy at all our facilities and data centres.
 In many locations, we have already met that goal.
 We’re constructing new buildings and updating existing ones.
 We’re installing our own onsite renewable energy sources, including solar arrays and fuel cells.
 And for the balance of our energy needs, we’re establishing as many long-term contracts with energy suppliers as we are allowed.
-We have made tremendous progress and have now converted 75 percent of our energy needs at our corporate facilities and data centers to renewable sources.
+We have made tremendous progress and have now converted 75 per cent of our energy needs at our corporate facilities and data centres to renewable sources.

-All of our data centers are energy efficient and 100 percent powered by renewable energy.
-Our facility in Maiden, North Carolina, opened in 2012 and demonstrates our commitment to reducing the environmental impact of our facilities.
-The data center earned the coveted LEED Platinum certification from the U.S. Green Building Council — to our knowledge, the only data center of its size and type so honored.
-And over 60 percent of the renewable energy it uses is generated onsite through the nation’s largest privately owned solar array and the largest operating non-utility fuel cell installation.
-Learn more about renewable energy at our data centers
+All of our data centres are energy-efficient and 100 per cent powered by renewable energy.
+Our facility in Maiden, North Carolina in the US opened in 2012 and demonstrates our commitment to reducing the environmental impact of our facilities.
+The data centre earned the coveted LEED Platinum certification from the US Green Building Council — to our knowledge, the only data centre of its size and type so honoured.
+And over 60 per cent of the renewable energy it uses is generated onsite through the largest privately owned solar array in the US and the nation’s largest operating non-utility fuel cell installation.
+Learn more about renewable energy at our data centres

-In fiscal year 2012, more than 13,000 employees participated in our Commute Alternatives program — a 30 percent increase year over year — and commuted to work using transit options that have reduced traffic, smog, and CO2e emissions associated with the use of single-occupancy vehicles.
-This includes more than 1600 Cupertino-based Apple employees who ride to work daily on free biodiesel commuter coaches and shuttles.
-Employees in Cupertino also helped prevent more than 102,500 kg of CO2e emissions by using electric vehicle charging stations, and they took more than 50,000 trips on Apple’s shared bicycles in 2012.
+In fiscal year 2012, more than 13,000 employees participated in our Commute Alternatives program — a 30 per cent increase year over year — and commuted to work using transport options that have reduced traffic, smog and CO2e emissions associated with the use of single-occupancy vehicles.
+This includes more than 1,600 Cupertino-based Apple employees who ride to work daily on free biodiesel commuter coaches and shuttles.
+Employees in Cupertino also helped prevent more than 102,500 kilograms of CO2e emissions by using electric vehicle charging stations, and they took more than 50,000 trips on Apple’s shared bicycles in 2012.